Helen is a director and dramaturg based in the UK.

 Helen trained with Bristol Old Vic Theatre School, The JMK Trust, RTYDS and on the Jett Parker Artist Observership programme at the Royal Opera House.

-Helen is a lead tutor on the Young Conservatoire and Actor Training Lab programmes at Bristol Old Vic Theatre School.
+Helen was formally a lead tutor on the Young Conservatoire and Actor Training Lab programmes at Bristol Old Vic Theatre School.